Programmable Array Logic: PALASM

 The PALASM (from "PAL assembler") language was developed by John Birkner in the early 1980s and the PALASM compiler was written by MMI in FORTRAN IV on an IBM 370/168.
 MMI made the source code available to users at no cost.
 By 1983, MMI customers ran versions on the DEC PDP-11, Data General NOVA, Hewlett-Packard HP 2100, MDS800 and others.

-It was used to express boolean equations for the output pins in a text file which was then converted to the 'fuse map' file for the programming system using a vendor-supplied program; later the option of translation from schematics became common, and later still, 'fuse maps' could be 'synthesized' from an HDL (hardware description language) such as Verilog.
+It was used to express Boolean equations for the output pins in a text file, which was then converted to the 'fuse map' file for the programming system using a vendor-supplied program; later the option of translation from schematics became common, and later still, 'fuse maps' could be 'synthesized' from an HDL (hardware description language) such as Verilog.

 CUPL

 Assisted Technology released CUPL (Compiler for Universal Programmable Logic) in September 1983.
 The software was always referred to as CUPL and never the expanded acronym.
 It was the first commercial design tool that supported multiple PLD families.
 The initial release was for the IBM PC and MS-DOS, but it was written in the C programming language so it could be ported to additional platforms.
 Assisted Technology was acquired by Personal CAD Systems (P-CAD) in July 1985.
 In 1986, PCAD's schematic capture package could be used as a front end for CUPL.
 CUPL was later acquired by Logical Devices and is now owned by Altium.
 CUPL is currently available as an integrated development package for Microsoft Windows.

 Atmel releases for free WinCUPL (their own design software for all Atmel SPLDs and CPLDs).
-Atmel was acquired by Microchip.
+Atmel was acquired by Microchip in 2016.

 ABEL

 Data I/O Corporation released ABEL in April, 1984.
 The development team was Michael Holley, Mike Mraz, Gerrit Barrere, Walter Bright, Bjorn Freeman-Benson, Kyu Lee, David Pellerin, Mary Bailey, Daniel Burrier and Charles Olivier.

-Data I/O spun off the ABEL product line into an EDA company called Synario Design Systems and then sold Synario to MINC Inc in 1997.
+Data I/O spun off the ABEL product line into an electronic design automation company called Synario Design Systems and then sold Synario to MINC Inc in 1997.

 MINC was focused on developing FPGA development tools.
 The company closed its doors in 1998 and Xilinx acquired some of MINC's assets including the ABEL language and tool set.
 ABEL then became part of the Xilinx Webpack tool suite.